Arash-Barabadi/Teleoperated_Robot/README.md

 sudo apt install python3-colcon-common-extensions
 ```

 ## For using auto completion feature, which is not enabled by default, we should source the script "colcon-argcomplete.bash".
-Add the following line to .bashrc file..
+Add the following line to .bashrc file.

 ```bash
 source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash